-One more thing before the walkthrough: buyers aren’t the only readers.
-The same document that protects a franchise buyer is a fit-signal source for the software and services companies selling into franchising — the fees, technology mandates, and growth tables that price a buyer’s risk also tell a vendor which brands to call first.
+Two readers use it, and the second is the reason this site exists.
+The same document that protects a franchise buyer is a fit-signal source for the software and services companies selling into franchising: the fees, technology mandates, and growth tables that price a buyer’s risk also tell a vendor which brands to call first.
 We cover that reading in how the FDD becomes a sales compass; this post covers the document itself.

 Where does the FDD come from?